 6. Renovation doesn’t have to be all-or-nothing.

-Repeat after us: It doesn’t have to be all or nothing.
+Repeat after us: it doesn’t have to be all or nothing.

 You can take a “layered” approach.
 Start small, tackle one space at a time, and see how each update shifts the feel of your home.
 Sometimes, a single thoughtful change snowballs into new energy — not just in your house, but in how you live.